 Make sure they are exercising appropriately

-Consider therapies like hydrotherapy
+Consider therapies like hydrotherapy or acupuncture

 When you are looking for a joint supplement for dogs, the key is the blend of building blocks, the natural anti-inflammatory support and the absorption rate in the digestive tract.